Editorial Services for Writers

-Based on my experience as an editor for the last nineteen years, knowledge of what goes into a specific genre to satisfy a reader is important.
+Based on my experience as an editor for over twenty odd years, knowledge of what goes into a specific genre to satisfy a reader is important.
 But more so is the relationship I love to build, inspire, and help guide new writers.
 I truly enjoy interacting with authors.
 Whatever knowledge is stored in my head, I want to pass it on and help you become a better writer with your current and next draft.
 The goal is to enhance and make your writing more fluid, impact your reader and captivate them to THE END.

-Substandard editing is not part of my work ethic, either.
-I work closely with the author, sending in partial edits for them to work on while I move on to the next part.
-Detailed notes are kept throughout the process, jotting details for each character, mentioned foreshadows to make sure they are finalized at the end, terms of endearment from characters to keep consistency, etc. These are crucial notes in case an author decides or has a series developing, to ascertain details are not messed up in book 2, 3, etc. if they require my services again.
+Substandard editing is not part of my work ethic.
+Detailed notes are kept throughout the process, jotting details for each character, mentioned foreshadows to make sure they are finalized at the end, terms of endearment from characters to keep consistency, etc.

 I work with Microsoft Word using its Track Changes feature so the author ‘sees’ my suggested edits.